The Jungle Book (franchise): Disney Infinity

 Disney Infinity was an action-adventure toys-to-life video game series that ran from 2013 to 2016 developed by Avalanche Software and published by Disney Interactive Studios.
 The 1967 animated film The Jungle Book was referenced throughout the series starting from the second game, Disney Infinity 2.0 (2014), with in-game toys and power discs based on the film's characters and settings.
 In 2016, a Baloo figure was released for the console and later on mobile versions of Disney Infinity 3.0 (2015), which required a downloadable content update to use.
 Although the figure was released to promote the 2016 live-action film, it is based on the 1967 version of the character.

 Disney Magic Kingdoms

 The world builder game Disney Magic Kingdoms includes Mowgli, Bagheera, Baloo, Shere Khan and King Louie as playable characters, along with some attractions based on the film, including Baloo's Oasis, Jungle River Drift, and Kaa's Jungle Gym (featuring Kaa as a non-player character).
 In the game the characters are involved in new storylines that serve as a continuation of The Jungle Book (ignoring other material from the franchise).

+Disney Mirrorverse

+An alternate version of Baloo, based on his TaleSpin persona, appears as a playable character in the video game Disney Mirrorverse.